lgaff/plongeur/README.md

 Output will be a binary named plongeur in the root folder. you can use grub-mkrescue to create a bootable ISO for running it, or point any other multiboot compatible loader in its direction.
 At the moment, there are debug statements for controlling program flow in bochs.

+Credit goes to Luke Guest <https://github.com/Lucretia> for his guide on setting up the Ada runtime for a bare x86 environment <http://wiki/osdev.org/Ada_Bare_Bones>